andrewistiny/intro-to-aws/README.md

-# Configure AWS and Serverless
+# AWS and Serverless
 [Advanced] - Setting up AWS accounts and Serverless Framework

 ## What is AWS?
 Amazon Web Services(AWS) is a platform of cloud computing which provides a simple way to access servers, storage, databases and a broad set of applications.
 We are basically renting out AWS servers to host our application instead of having to maintain our own.
+There are many type of services in AWS, each performing a specific functionality.

 ## Why use AWS?
 - **Low Cost** - As developers, we pay end up paying less if we want to host our application on AWS servers.
 Since AWS has many active users, it drives down the cost of server use.